 Majoritarianism is ruled by the majority community in a country.
 Eg. Srilanka under the Sinhala majority government was considered majoritarianism as it marginalized the minority community’s political interests, culture, and language.

 The people of the Wallonia region in Belgium speak French and have equal representation in the central government within a decentralized power-sharing system.

 - Describe some of the major forms of power-sharing in modern democracies with suitable examples.

-- Give an example of power sharing in the Indian context.
+- Give an example of power-sharing in the Indian context.
 Elaborate on your example with suitable reasons.

-- Does power sharing play an important role in democracy?
+- Does power-sharing play an important role in democracy?
 Elaborate.

-- What role does power sharing have in minimising the possibility of conflicts amongst social groups?
+- What role does power-sharing have in minimising the possibility of conflicts amongst social groups?

 Hence, we hope that you found the Power Sharing Class 10 notes and summary insightful.
 Need expert guidance in choosing the best stream after the 10th?
-Our Leverage Edu counselors are just a click away from guiding you in this crucial decision of your academic journey to ensure that you take an informed decision towards a bright future!
+Our Leverage Edu counselors are just a click away from guiding you in this crucial decision of your academic journey to ensure that you take an informed decision toward a bright future!
 Sign up for a free session with us today!